Blake Moore: 2020

 In the general election, Moore defeated Democratic nominee Darren Parry with 69.5% of the vote to Parry's 30.4%.
 He took office on January 3, 2021, marking the first time an incumbent had not run in 18 years and maintaining Republican control of the district since 1980.
-Moore has said that despite being elected to one of the most powerful political bodies in the world, the title he most prizes is "Little League coach".

 2022

 Moore faced two primary challengers, Tina Cannon and Andrew Badger.
 On May 15, State Senate President Stuart Adams endorsed Moore in an editorial in the Deseret News.

 Tenure

 Moore voted against the second impeachment of Donald Trump.

-On May 19, 2021, Moore voted for bipartisan legislation to establish the January 6, 2021 commission meant to investigate the storming of the U.S. Capitol.
+On May 19, 2021, Moore voted for bipartisan legislation to establish the January 6 commission meant to investigate the attack on the U.S. Capitol.
 The bill to establish this commission was blocked in the Senate.
 House Republican Leader Kevin McCarthy had earlier advocated for congressional action to form such a commission on January 13, stating that "[he thought] a fact-finding commission ... would be prudent."
-Moore voted against the currently operating United States House Select Committee on the January 6 Attack.
+Moore voted against the Democratic-led United States House Select Committee on the January 6 Attack.

 Moore was among the few House Republicans who voted to keep Liz Cheney as conference chair both times a vote was held.
 In an interview with the Deseret News editorial board, Moore stated he felt no pressure to vote one way or another from Republican leadership, and said it was important for the Republican leadership team to hold "broad appeal."